PretendoNetwork/NWFX/README.md

 - `NWFX-Trigger-Name` The `name` attribute of the element triggering the request.
 Not sent if element has no `name` set
 - `NWFX-Target` The `id` attribute of the element targeted for swapping.
 Not sent if element has no `id` set

+If `nwfx-prompt` is set, NWFX will call `prompt` and send the users input in the `NWFX-Prompt` header.
+If the user cancels the prompt, the request is not sent and the element will be marked with `nwfx-triggered` if the `once` trigger modifier is used

 ### Triggers
 A basic `nwfx-trigger` implementation is supported.
 Only the following events are supported